prooph/link/README.md

 prooph LINK
 ===========

-Prooph LINK is a data linking and workflow processing application.
-It is build on top of [prooph processing](https://github.com/prooph/processing) and it is 100% open source.
-We make use of carefully selected open source libraries from the PHP and JS universe, add specific logic for process automation and monitoring and put a modern UI on top of it to make it available for all kind of users no matter if they have development experiences or not.
+Prooph LINK is a workflow processing application made for all kind of users no matter if they have development experiences or not.
+It is build on top of [prooph/processing](https://github.com/prooph/processing) and puts a modern UI on top of it to make automated workflow processing a breeze.

 # Toolkit, Application, Both?

 When you have a look at the source you will recognize that this repo is more or less empty.
-So what are we talking about? prooph LINK is the name of an application but it consists of different modules that you can mix and match together with your own stuff.
+So what are we talking about?
 This repo acts as a starting point.
 Think of it as a skeleton.
 You can download it, follow the installation instruction below and you will get a fully running application.
 When you are familiar with it you probably will start to think about customization.
-We can tell you that when you reach this point everything is already prepared for you, so you can start to individualize the application.
+We can tell you that when you reach this point everything is already prepared for you, so you can start to individualize the application and include it in your own project.
+We make use of the module system of the Zend Framework 2 and use composer to pull in prooph LINK modules.
+This way you can decide of your own which modules you want to use and of course you can mix and match them with your own modules.

 # Installation